 We write $\Conf_I(M) \coloneqq \{(p_i)_{i \in I} \mid p_i \neq p_j \text{ if $i \neq j$}\} \subseteq M^I$ for the \emph{configuration space} of particles in $M$ labeled by $I$.

 \begin{proposition} Let $M$ be a smooth manifold and $N=\sqcup_{i\in I} \mathbb{R}^{n_i}$.
 The diagram induced by evaluation at the respective origins is homotopy Cartesian. \end{proposition}

 \begin{proof}This square is the outer square in the commuting diagram it suffices to verify that each of the inner squares is homotopy Cartesian.
-The left two vertical maps are fibrations by the isotopy extension theorem \cite[Chapter 6]{Wall:DT}, and the righthand vertical map is a product of fibrations, the $i$th map being the composite of the two fibrations Thus, it suffices to establish that the induced maps on fibers are weak equivalences.
+The left two vertical maps are fibrations by the isotopy extension theorem \cite[Chapter 6]{Wall:DT}, and the righthand vertical map is a product of fibrations, the $i$th map being the composite of the two fibrations Thus, it suffices to establish that the induced maps on fibres are weak equivalences.

-For the righthand square, the map on fibers is a product of weak equivalences by Lemma \ref{lem:smooth germ}.
-For the lefthand square, the map on fibers is the top map in the commuting diagram and the vertical maps are weak equivalences by Lemmas \ref{lem:smooth germ} and \ref{lem:multiple germs}.
+For the righthand square, the map on fibres is a product of weak equivalences by Lemma \ref{lem:smooth germ}.
+For the lefthand square, the map on fibres is the top map in the commuting diagram and the vertical maps are weak equivalences by Lemmas \ref{lem:smooth germ} and \ref{lem:multiple germs}.

 \end{proof}